 Patriot – by American Coach

-This model of Class B appears to be very similar to the Irok (well, they’re all pretty similar, aren’t they), including a loft bed that comes down over the rear seating area.
+This model of Class B appears to be very similar to the Irok (well, they’re all pretty similar, aren’t they), and American Coach have also done away with the loft bed. 🙁

 However, the feature that will make this campervan even possible for families, is the ability to add two more passenger seats upfront.